-WordPress is an open source software that is the most powerful content management system in existence.
-It’s a user-friendly software that is flexible, secure, customizable, free and popular.
-WordPress is used by more than sixty million websites and is the most popular blogging platform.
+WordPress is a user-friendly software that is flexible, secure, customizable, and free.
+It’s is used by more than sixty million websites, making it the most popular blogging platform on the internet.

 Before installing WordPress, you need to buy a good web hosting provider.
 A web host like BlueHost can cost around $10 a month, while DreamHost, SiteGround and WP Engine are all good options.
 There are many good web hosting companies that will also install and maintain WordPress for you.